Janhavii777/Comprehensive-Market-Analysis-Performance-Monitoring-of-Google-Play-Store-Apps/README.md

 LINES TERMINATED BY '\n'
 IGNORE 1 ROWS;

-📊 SQL Data Analysis Queries:
+📊 Data Analysis Queries

-1. Top 5 Categories for Free Apps Based on Average Ratings:
+1. Top 5 Categories for Free Apps by Avg Rating sql
+Copy
+Edit
 SELECT category, ROUND(AVG(rating), 2) AS avg_rating
 FROM playstore
 WHERE type = 'free'
 GROUP BY category
 ORDER BY avg_rating DESC
 LIMIT 5;

-2. Top 3 Categories Generating Most Revenue from Paid Apps:
+2. Top 3 Revenue Generating Categories (Paid) sql
+Copy
+Edit
 SELECT category, ROUND(AVG(installs * price), 2) AS revenue
 FROM playstore
 WHERE type = 'paid'
 GROUP BY category
 ORDER BY revenue DESC
 LIMIT 3;

-3. Percentage of Games Within Each Category:
+3. % of Games in Each Category sql
+Copy
+Edit
+SELECT *, (cnt / (SELECT COUNT(*) FROM playstore)) * 100 AS percentage
+FROM (

-SELECT category,
+  SELECT category, COUNT(app) AS cnt
-       ROUND(SUM(CASE WHEN genres LIKE '%Game%' THEN 1 ELSE 0 END) / COUNT(*) * 100, 2) AS game_percentage
   FROM playstore
-GROUP BY category;
+  GROUP BY category
+) t;

-4. Free vs Paid: Average Rating and Total Installs:
+4. Avg Rating & Installs for Free vs Paid Apps sql

-SELECT type,
-       ROUND(AVG(rating), 2) AS avg_rating,
-       SUM(installs) AS total_installs
+Copy
+Edit
+SELECT Type, AVG(Rating) AS Avg_Rating, SUM(Installs) AS Total_Installs
-FROM playstore
+FROM PlayStore
-WHERE rating IS NOT NULL AND installs IS NOT NULL GROUP BY type;
+WHERE Rating IS NOT NULL AND Installs IS NOT NULL GROUP BY Type;

-5. App with the Most Reviews in Each Category:
+5. Most Reviewed App in Each Category sql
+Copy
+Edit

-SELECT category, app, MAX(reviews) AS max_reviews
+SELECT Category, App, MAX(Reviews) AS Max_Reviews
-FROM playstore
+FROM PlayStore
-GROUP BY category, app
+GROUP BY Category, App
-ORDER BY category, max_reviews DESC;
+ORDER BY Category, Max_Reviews DESC;

-6. Underrated Apps: High Reviews but Low Ratings:
+6. Underrated Apps (High Reviews, Low Ratings) sql
+Copy
+Edit
 SELECT app, rating, reviews
 FROM playstore
 WHERE rating < 3.5 AND reviews > 50000
 ORDER BY reviews DESC;

-7. Top 5 Categories with Most High-Rated Apps (Rating ≥ 4.5):
+7. Top 5 Categories with Most High-Rated Apps (≥ 4.5)
+sql
+Copy
+Edit
 SELECT category, COUNT(*) AS high_rated_apps
 FROM playstore
 WHERE rating >= 4.5
 GROUP BY category
 ORDER BY high_rated_apps DESC
 LIMIT 5;

-8. Genres with the Most Apps:
+8. Top Genres by App Count
+sql
+Copy
+Edit
 SELECT genres, COUNT(*) AS app_count
 FROM playstore
 GROUP BY genres
 ORDER BY app_count DESC
 LIMIT 10;

-9. Most Installed App in Each Category:
+9. Most Installed Apps by Category sql
+Copy
+Edit
 SELECT category, app, MAX(installs) AS max_installs
 FROM playstore
 GROUP BY category, app
 ORDER BY max_installs DESC;

-10. Recommendation: Paid or Free Apps by Category (Based on Ratings):
+10. Should You Build Paid or Free Apps? sql
+Copy
+Edit

-WITH paid AS (
+WITH t1 AS (
   SELECT category, ROUND(AVG(rating), 2) AS avg_paid
   FROM playstore
   WHERE type = 'paid'
   GROUP BY category
 ),
-free AS (
+t2 AS (
   SELECT category, ROUND(AVG(rating), 2) AS avg_free
   FROM playstore
   WHERE type = 'free'
   GROUP BY category
 )
-SELECT paid.category, avg_paid, avg_free,
+SELECT a.category, avg_paid, avg_free,
-       IF(avg_paid > avg_free, 'Develop Paid Apps', 'Develop Free Apps') AS decision FROM paid
+       IF(avg_paid > avg_free, 'Develop Paid Apps', 'Develop Free Apps') AS decision FROM t1 a
-JOIN free ON paid.category = free.category;
+JOIN t2 b ON a.category = b.category;

-11. Hidden Gems: High Ratings but Low Installs

-SELECT app, rating, installs
-FROM playstore
-WHERE rating >= 4.5 AND installs < 50000
-ORDER BY rating DESC, installs ASC;

-12. Clean Genres Column: Split Multi-Genre Entries

-SELECT
-  app,
-  TRIM(SUBSTRING_INDEX(genres, ';', 1)) AS genre_primary,
-  TRIM(SUBSTRING_INDEX(genres, ';', -1)) AS genre_secondary
-FROM playstore
-WHERE genres LIKE '%;%';

-🔧 Conclusion:

-This SQL project revealed important insights from the Google Play Store dataset:
+🧠 Key Takeaways

-✅ Free apps with high ratings attract more users.
+Free apps with high ratings attract strong engagement.

-✅ Paid apps in certain categories yield high average revenue.
+Paid apps in niche categories can drive high revenue.

-⚡ Hidden gems and underrated apps highlight untapped market opportunities.
+Hidden gems (high rating, low installs) are growth opportunities.

-🔹 Genres and categories segmentation is critical for growth and targeting.

-These findings can support marketing strategy, app development decisions, and investor pitches.
+Underrated apps (high reviews, low ratings) may need better user experience.

+Genre insights uncover market gaps and competitive advantages.

-🎓 Technologies Used:
+📁 Technologies Used

-Python (Data Cleaning)
+Python (Pandas, NumPy)

-MySQL (Data Analysis)
+MySQL

-Excel / Power BI (for Visualization, not shown here)
+Data Visualization Tools (optionally Power BI, Tableau)